dhoyle/splicedocs-jekyll/pages/SQLReference/SystemTables/SysChecks.md

 ```
 {: .Example}

-If you see the table description, you have access; if, instead, you see a message that the table doesn't exist, you need your administrator to grant you access.
+If you see the table description, you have access; if, instead, you see a message stating that _"No schema exists with the name `SYS`,"_&nbsp; you need your administrator to grant you access.

 ## Usage Example